-From 1 April 2015, the Land and Buildings Transaction Tax (LBTT) applies to land transactions in Scotland.
-For details of LBTT, see Sergeant and Sims on Stamp Taxes AA12–AA22 (SSSD, AA[AA351]–SSSD, AA[AA851]).
-See also the Revenue Scotland website.
+From 1 April 2015, land and buildings transaction tax (LBTT) applies to land transactions in Scotland.
+For details of LBTT, see Sergeant and Sims on Stamp Taxes AA12–AA22 (SSSD, AA[AA351]–SSSD, AA[AA862]).
+See also the guidance on the Revenue Scotland website.

 Whilst the underlying rules applying to LBTT, LTT and SDLT are broadly similar in nature, the taxes are not identical.
 The rest of this guidance note covers the law that applies to transactions in England and Northern Ireland.

-The general rule is that a land transaction return should be submitted to HMRC where the chargeable consideration for the acquisition (other than rent) is £40,000 or more.
+The general rule is that an SDLT return (also known as a land transaction return) should be submitted to HMRC where the chargeable consideration for the acquisition (other than rent) is £40,000 or more.
 Where the transaction is the grant of a lease of seven years or more, notification is also required if the annual rent is £1,000 or greater.